ENGLISH PRONUNCIATION FOR DOCTORS & MEDICAL PROFESSIONALS

 This is not a 1-size-fits-all course.
 Our courses help learn in the most effective way because you’ll focus on the areas that you really need to work on for clearer English.

-Many doctors and international medical graduates haven’t spent much time in the past, working on improving their English pronunciation skills.
+Many overseas trained doctors, GPs, Medical Specialists from non-English speaking backgrounds and international medical graduates haven’t spent much time in the past, working on improving their English pronunciation skills.
 Many people aren’t quite sure where to get help in this area.

 Contact us today to discuss your English speaking goals.